Avcılar, Istanbul: Avcılar today

 The magazine Bayan Yani is created here and it has had resistance from the authorities.
 Their offices have been visited by people carrying petrol cans.
 150 media workers have been held under arrest in Turkey including the cartoonist Musa Kart who is held in a location near to Avcilar.

 Istanbul University-Cerrahpaşa

 One of Istanbul University-Cerrahpaşa's campuses is sited in Avcılar, housing the faculties of engineering, business management, sports and veterinary medicine.
 The campus is far away from the Anatolian Side of Istanbul and transportation was very complicated and difficult before the introduction of the Metrobus system.
 There is parkland in the campus and around Lake Küçükçekmece.

 Earthquake vulnerability

 This district was badly hit during Marmara earthquake.
 A major fault-line follows the Marmara shore and Avcılar is built on low-lying sandy soil, some of its landfill, right on this shore.
 This and the fact that the buildings are tall and were very cheaply built make it a particularly vulnerable area.
+The old Central Mosque of Avcılar was damaged and demolished years later; a new building was completed in 2019.

 Buildings damaged in 1999 have been repaired but an earthquake centered nearer to Istanbul will likely have more severe impacts.